 What's the story?

-Enter a parallel world, dark and cold, with daemons, boat-dwelling gypsies, armored bears, and a street child with a strange destiny.
+In THE GOLDEN COMPASS, readers enter a parallel world, dark and cold, with daemons, boat-dwelling gypsies, armored bears, and a street child with a strange destiny.
 Children, even Lyra's best friend Roger, start disappearing, victims of mysterious kidnappers called Gobblers.
 Lyra is given a magical instrument that tells the future and is sent off with the glamorous Mrs. Coulter.
 When she learns that Mrs. Coulter runs the Gobblers, she escapes, touching off a race to save the kidnapped children.
 With the help of the Gyptians, a boat-dwelling people, and Iorek Byrnison, a talking, warrior polar bear, she travels to the Arctic, where she finds that the children are being subjected to ghastly experiments that separate them from their souls.
 Meanwhile Iorek battles for control of the warrior bears, and Lyra's uncle, Lord Asriel, prepares to blast a hole between worlds.

 Is it any good?